Danie10/gadgeteerza-homeassistant/README.md

 * Integration with Geyserwise hot water cylinder heating - no comms so may need a Geyserwise Max IoT device instead
 * Integration with Texecom burglar alarm system if possible
 * Our Groceries shopping lists are showing and working now, but filtering on specific lists seems broken upstream
+* Thinking about battery time left:
+  * What to do with time to min SoC if it is below that value
+  * How to use the time left in reverse ie. when battery charging and current to battery is positive, as would be nice to try use same guages and values

+## Time Left on Battery Calculations
+Just for interest this is how I've done the basic calculation, based on the Balancell battery pack havinga  206 Ah capacity at full ie. 100% SOC:
+* Hours left = SOC% multiplied by 206 Ah and then divided by Battery Current in Amps (yes battery current variesd but it recalculates in current usage)
+  * (74% * 206 Ah) / 13 Amps = 11.72 hours
+* Time left to Minimum SoC basically is the same except it subtracts the Min SOC from Current SOC to arrive at the difference left, so if Minimum SOC is say 40% then:
+  * ((75%-40%) * 206 Ah) / 13 Amps = 5.38 hours
+Detail is in the sensors.yaml file with comments.

 ## Credits
 Some resources I learnt a lot from include: